-When you are done with the front end development work, the next thing to do is to make the website live.
-However experience tells me that the real job of a web developer only starts here.
-There are many checks and activities which need to be carried out so that the website can function without any glitch.
-I have listed some tasks that every developer should complete before announcing website to the world:
+When you are done with the front-end development work, the next thing to do is to make the website live.
+However, experience tells me that the real job of a web developer only starts here.
+There are many checks and activities which need to be carried out so that the website can function without any glitches.
+I have listed some tasks that every developer should complete before announcing a website to the world:

 <link rel=”icon” type=”image/x-icon” href=”http://media.mediatemple.netdna-cdn.com/favicon.ico” />

-You should not leave the original settings in HTML head, and change the title and set the Meta description and keywords, as these are imperative for effective search engine optimization.
+You should not leave the original settings in the HTML head, change the title, and set the Meta description and keywords, as these are imperative for effective search engine optimization.

 System -> Configuration -> General -> Design -> HTML Head